VT Group: History

 The company was formed by the merger of two shipbuilding companies Vosper Limited of Portsmouth and J I Thornycroft of Woolston, Southampton in 1966, at which time the Company became listed on the London Stock Exchange as Vosper Thornycroft.
 Vosper Ltd built small boats and J I Thornycroft had a long history of building destroyers and similar sized craft.
 The company was nationalised by the Labour Government in 1977, becoming a division of British Shipbuilders.
 It became a commercial company again after a management buyout in 1985.

 Vosper Thornycroft flourished even during lean times for warship building, mainly through successful sales efforts in exports and diversification outside the core shipbuilding business into training and support.
 In 1998, Vosper Thornycroft acquired the specialist military boatbuilder Halmatic, based in Portchester.

 In 2001, in their most ambitious diversification project, VT started work on the US$55million superyacht Mirabella V for former Avis Car Hire boss Joe Vittoria.
 At the time of its completion in 2004, Mirabella V was the world's largest single-masted sailing vessel with an overall length of 75 metres and a mast height of approximately 87 metres.

 From 2002, the overall business was known as VT Group plc.

 Move to Portsmouth Naval Base and creation of BVT Surface Fleet

-From its formation in 1966, the company was based at the former Thornycroft shipbuilding yard at Woolston in Southampton, Hampshire but in 2003 relocated its shipbuilding operations to new facilities in the famous HMNB Portsmouth Naval Dockyard under the name VT Shipbuilding.
+From its formation in 1966, the company was based at the former Thornycroft shipbuilding yard at Woolston in Southampton, Hampshire but in 2003 relocated its shipbuilding operations to new facilities in the HMNB Portsmouth Naval Dockyard under the name VT Shipbuilding.
 In 2008, VT Shipbuilding was merged with BAE Systems' Glasgow-based Surface Fleet Solutions subsidiary to form BVT Surface Fleet.
 The VT Halmatic boatyard site in Portchester was also sold off to Trafalgar Wharf, with Halmatic also moving into Portsmouth Naval Base.